Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 Ethnic Groups and Complexion

 People with light skin; blue, gray, or green eyes; red or blond hair; and lots of freckles are at highest risk for developing all types of skin cancers.
 The risk increases for those who easily sunburn and rarely tan, particularly if they live close to the equator where sunlight is most intense.
 However, people with darker complexions are not immune as tanned skin is also sun-damaged skin.
 In fact, they are often seen by a doctor at a later stage of the disease, resulting in a worse prognosis.
-People of color must still practice good prevention, such as self-examination, sunscreen, avoiding tanning beds, and early detection and treatment by a physician.
+People of color must still practice good prevention, such as self-examination, sunscreen, sun protective clothing, avoiding tanning beds, and early detection and treatment by a physician.

 Geography plays a role in skin cancer risk, primarily with regard to the intensity and length of sun exposure in certain locations.
 Studies show an increased incidence of melanomas in populations that previously had a lower incidence, but then migrated to Australia.